 Second cycle degree

-The professors have a significant teaching and scientific research experience, which is fostered by consolidated collaborations both with Italian and foreign companies, and with prestigious international research groups.
-The engineers with a second-cycle degree in Energy Engineering obtained in Padua therefore appears to have a qualification that is among the most solid provided in Italy and particularly appreciated in the industrial field.
+The professors have a relevant teaching and scientific research experience, which is implemented through consolidated collaborations both with Italian and foreign companies and with prestigious international research groups.

-The natural access to the Second-Cycle Degree in Energy Engineering is from the Thermomechanical Curriculum of the Bachelor’s Degree in Energy Engineering of Padua.
-Information on access for students who have a 1st cycle Degree or a foreign equivalent Degree obtained in other universities, or who have graduated in subjects other than Energy Engineering, are listed on this page.
+Direct access to the second cycle degree in Mechanical Engineering takes place from the Educational Curriculum of the first cycle degree in Mechanical Engineering of University of Padova.
+Information on access of students who have graduated from other universities, or who have obtained degrees in disciplines other than Mechanical Engineering, are shown on this page.